tkozakas/telegram-bot/README.md

 # Telegram Bot

 Telegram bot implemented in Java, using Spring Boot and the Telegram Bot API.
 This bot supports a variety of commands to interact with different functionalities.
-Below is a list of available commands, their patterns, and descriptions:
+Below is a list of available commands and descriptions:

 - `/start` - Start the bot.
 - `/help` - Display the list of available commands.